lkumle/onlineVRtoolbox_tutorials/docs/encryption/decryption.md

 ## Decrypting Received Data

 Here, we assume that you sucessfully recieved the encrypted data.
 After downloading the encrypted data from the server, we need to decrypt it before we can use it for analysis.
-To simplify this process, we provide an implementation in a Python notebook that is complementary to the encryption algorithm provided in the Encrypt() function in ConnectionHandler.cs
+To simplify this process, we provide an implementation in a Python notebook that is complementary to the encryption algorithm provided in the `Encrypt()` function in `ConnectionHandler.cs`.

 You can dowload the Jupyter Notebook here: [GitHub](https://github.com/lkumle/onlineVR-toolbox).

-**Download data from PythonAnywhere**
+**1. Download data from PythonAnywhere**

 To download the data, go the the Filees tab in python anywhere.
 Navigate to /mysite/files/.
 The download the recieved data.